On the reliability of voting processes: the Mexican case: Conservation laws in elections

-In Figs.~\ref{Fig:LostDeposited} and~\ref{Fig:LostVotes} we test other conservation laws, by plotting the distributions of differences between the total ballots received Br and the sum of the ballots remaining Bs plus the ballots deposited in urns Bd per cabin, i.e., Br-(Bs+Bd), for the first figure.
-In the second figure we plot the difference between the total ballots received Br and the sum of the ballots remaining Bs plus the sum of votes obtained by each political party, including null votes $\sum_{i}^{N}$ V$_i$, i.e., Br-(Bs+$\sum_i$ V$_i$).
+In Figs.~\ref{Fig:LostDeposited} and~\ref{Fig:LostVotes} we show the distributions of E$_2$ and E$_3$ conservation laws.
 Both distributions should give a delta function $\delta(x)$ in the ideal case.
 But, as seen in Figure~\ref{Fig:LostDeposited}, it is very asymmetric and present extreme values around $750$ as in Fig.~\ref{Fig:LostBallots}.
 In the insets we show that typos are also present and that power laws appear.
+The results for E$_4$ and E$_5$ are similar.

-In the previous analysis all the cabins were considered, notwithstanding the fact that a selection is required, since many of records present alterations as was documented in Ref.~\cite{Crespo}.
-However, statistical analyses, like the present one are valid, since the universal source of error must be studied for future references.
+In the previous analysis all the cabins were considered, notwithstanding the fact that a selection is required, since many records present alterations as was documented by Crespo~\cite{Crespo}.
+However, statistical analysis, like the present one are valid, since the universal source of error must be studied for future references.
 Other errors, random or systematic, require future analysis as well.

+The result of {\it presidential} 2006 election caused a debate about the existence or not of a Mega-fraud against the candidate of PRD and this section offers a new insight into the question.
+Since the error distributions of {\it all} the cases have a similar behavior, we have only two options: i) There was no large fraud in presidential election, or ii) There was a large fraud in {\it all} the cases, including both chambers.